baalimago/ffmpeg-size-converter/README.md

 Script needs to be run from the same location as the movie file <br>

 ### Installation notes
-Can be run as an ordinary powershell script if the code is extracted from the function within and saved as "whateveryouwanttocallit.ps1", then exectued as ./whateveryouwanttocallit.ps1 -in ... -out ... in powershell.
+Can be run as an ordinary powershell script if the code is extracted from the function within and saved as "whateveryouwanttocallit.ps1", then exectued as "./whateveryouwanttocallit.ps1 -in ... -out ... -t_fs ..." in powershell.

-Personally I've placed the module inside the powershell module library (Program Files\WindowsPowerShell\Modules\FfmpegScripts\) so it can be called globally
+Personally I've placed the module inside the powershell module library (Program Files\WindowsPowerShell\Modules\FfmpegScripts\) so it can be called globally.

+If added to the powershell modules script is called by writing "ffmpeg-size-converter -in ... -out ... -t_fs ..."

 ## Properties
 * -in: File name of clip input